-Norton 360's Android app, Norton Mobile Security and Antivirus, is a capable tool which includes all the key tools from the desktop edition, and adds a pile of more mobile-friendly extras.
+Norton 360 (the Android app formerly known as Mobile Security and Antivirus) is a capable tool which includes all the key tools from the desktop edition, and adds a pile of more mobile-friendly extras

 Automatic and on-demand scanning catches malware before it can launch, for instance, while web protection keeps you away from dangerous links.
-Testing shows Norton's engine is very accurate, with for instance AV-Comparatives' 2019 Mobile Security test finding it blocked 100% of test threats.
-(The report looked at 250 security apps, 23 detected everything, but an alarming 170 blocked less than 30% of the malware samples.)
+Testing shows Norton's engine is very accurate, with for instance AV-Test's Android reports finding it blocked 100% of test threats in five out of six tests over the last year.
+(And even in the other test, it still hit 99.9%.

-Norton Mobile Security helps you avoid issues by displaying key details on apps from within Google Play, before you install them.
-You'll see if the app has privacy risks, includes intrusive ads, makes excessive use of your battery and data, and more.
+Elsewhere, Norton 360 helps you avoid issues by displaying key details on apps from within Google Play, before you install them.
+You'll see if the app has privacy risks, includes intrusive ads, makes excessive use of your battery and data, and more

 The mobile apps don't have all the features you'll see with competing apps (there's no anti-theft, for instance), but there's still a lot to like here.
-And if you're unsure, check them out - unlike the desktop Norton 360, the apps have trial versions available.
+And if you're unsure, check them out - they have trial versions available.

 Norton 360's spam filter doesn't get much attention on the website, maybe because it's relatively basic.
 It mostly only integrates with Outlook, for instance (although it will work with Windows Mail on Windows 7), and it's strictly POP3 and SMTP only - there's no support for POP3 with SSL, IMAP or Exchange accounts.